-The World Heritage listed Port Arthur Historic Site is one of Australia's most important examples of our colonial history.
+The World Heritage-listed Port Arthur Historic Site is one of Australia's most important examples of our colonial history.
 The area originally started as a timber colony but is best known for being a penal colony.⠀Today, explore Port Arthur on foot, visiting the many original buildings that once buzzed with convict activity, experiencing first how hard life was during the peak Transportation period.
 The site offers guided tours, plays, workshops, cruises and ghost tours at night.

 Isle of the Dead Cruise

 Eaglehawk Neck joins the Forester Peninsula near Dunnally and the Tasman Peninsula.
-During the times of Port Arthur, this narrow strip of land which is less than 100 metres wide, had a line of savage dogs chained up, to prevent convicts escaping.
+During the times of Port Arthur, this narrow strip of land which is less than 100 metres wide, had a line of savage dogs chained up, to prevent convicts from escaping.